zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 python run.py
 ```

-Irregardless of which stack you are using to run the pipelines, you should see
+Regardless of which stack you are using to run the pipelines, you should see
 the ZenML visualizer kicking in and opening two Data Docs tabs in your browser,
 one pointing to the Expectation Suite generated in the profiling pipeline run,
 the other pointing to the validation results from the data validation pipeline